“World class musicianship”

 He’s created a direct and emotional music that cuts across borders—combining folk roots, world music eclecticism, classical precision, and new age mysticism with the vitality of contemporary music.
 As the Washington Post says, his music “climbs up the Blue Ridge and down to the bayou and back up to the Himalayas.
 Goose bumps are a risk.”

 He’s got a voracious musical appetite.
 Known for his many years as founder and leader of Trapezoid for over 25 years, he’s embarked on several musical adventures: his band Paul Reisler & A Thousand Questions featuring Howard Levy of the Flecktones and and their album At Night the Roses Tango, his Three Good Reasons trio, as well as the Kid Pan Alley children’s songwriting project.
-He also composes for film, theatre and orchestra.
+He’s written the script and music for 2 musicals—Bouncin’ and The Talented Clementine and he co-wrote Aesop’s Fables for Orchestra and Narrator

 At this stage of his life, he’s passionate about inspiring other people to live the musical life.
 He’s one of the most popular songwriting teachers in the country and he’s also the founder and artistic director of Kid Pan Alley.